Immunisations

 • in their teenage years

-Routine vaccines are offered free on the NHS according to an immunisation schedule.
+Routine vaccines are offered free on the NHS according to an immunisations schedule.
 If a child has missed a vaccine, make sure to contact your GP or practice nurse.

 pregnant mum and child